AI4Finance-Foundation/FinGPT/fingpt/FinGPT_Forecaster/README.md

 ![demo_response](figs/response.png)

-This model  Inference in this demo uses fp16 and **welcomes any ticker symbol**.

-Company profile & Market news & Basic financials & Stock prices are retrieved using **yfinance & finnhub**.

 This is just a demo showing what this model is capable of.
 Results inferred from randomly chosen news can be strongly biased.

-For more detailed and customized implementation, refer to our **FinGPT project** <https://github.com/AI4Finance-Foundation/FinGPT>
+For more detailed and customized usage, scroll down and continue your reading.

+## Deploy FinGPT-Forecaster

+We have released our FinGPT-Forecaster trained on DOW30 market data from 2022-12-30 to 2023-9-1 on HuggingFace <https://huggingface.co/FinGPT/fingpt-forecaster_dow30_llama2-7b_lora>

+## Data Preparation
+Company profile & Market news & Basic financials & Stock prices are retrieved using **yfinance & finnhub**.

+## Train your own FinGPT-Forecaster

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**